<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 image-png-Nov-04-2021-05-38-59-09-PM-1

-For Grandfathered employees, the Q2 and Q3 2024 pension rates are 4.25% and 4.00% respectively and are 0.50% higher than the same period last year.
-For Non-Grandfathered employees, the 2nd and 3rd quarter blended segments have also decreased.
-If these rates continue to decrease, lump sum payments can rise in value, but there are no guarantees interest rates will decline further in this current interest rate environment.
+For grandfathered employees, the Q4 of 2025 and Q1 2026 pension rates are 4.00% For non-grandfathered employees, the second and third quarter blended segments also decreased.
+If these rates continue to fall, lump sum payments may rise in value, but there are no guarantees that rates will decline further in the current interest rate environment.

-By knowing where you stand in your 50s and 60s, you can make a more prudent decision when determining if the best time to retire is soon, or if you are better off working longer or delaying the commencement of your pension benefit.
-As interest rates change, so do the lump sums.
-How much are you willing to lose with your lump sum?
-Working longer will generate more earned income, but this may be offset by a reduction in a future lump sum benefit — which could translate to working for less money.
+By knowing where you stand in your 50s and 60s, you can make a more prudent decision when determining whether to retire soon, work longer, or delay the commencement of your pension benefit.
+For instance, working longer will generate more earned income, but this may be offset by a reduction in a future lump sum benefit, which could translate into working for less money.

 13-Dec-12-2024-10-16-16-5550-PM